 Jessica (Ji Eun) Kim is an Associate at Cohen Milstein and a member of the firm’s Securities Litigation & Investor Protection practice group, where she represents institutional and individual shareholders in securities class actions.

-Ms. Kim was named “Ones to Watch” in Securities Litigation by Best Lawyers in America (2021).
+Ms. Kim was named among “Ones to Watch” in Securities Litigation in 2021 and 2022 by Best Lawyers in America.

 Ms. Kim’s current high-profile cases include:

 - In re GreenSky Securities Litigation (S.D.N.Y.): Cohen Milstein is co-Lead Counsel in this putative securities class action against GreenSky, a financial technology company, for failing to disclose the substantial change in the composition of GreenSky’s merchant business mix and the resulting diminution in transaction-fee revenue, accounting for 87% of its overall revenue, as it moved from solar panel energy merchant sector to the healthcare sector.